 Skip writing inside jokes but freely share the humor of a story.
 Guests want to feel like they have a bit of insider knowledge about the spouses-to-be.
 Let them in with some laughs.

 Don’t overthink it.
-While most wedding website About Us are about the length of a paragraph, if you want to sum it up in two or three sentences, do as you please.
+While most About us stories are about the length of a paragraph, if you want to sum it up in two or three sentences, do as you please.
 It’s about sharing your story in the way you want guests to receive it.

 Make sure the story flows.
 If you are each writing from your own perspective, make sure each part is similar in length.
 You don’t want one of you to extend the writing to several lines while the other person only contributes one or two.